tabler:menu-2

 Debt Relief in Wisconsin

 Wisconsin's economy blends manufacturing, agriculture, healthcare, and a growing technology sector centered around Milwaukee and Madison.
-The average Wisconsin resident carries approximately $5,400 in credit card debt — but that number has been growing at over 10% year-over-year, one of the fastest growth rates in the country.
+The average Wisconsin resident carries $5,242 in credit card debt per consumer — about 20% below the national average of $6,580, and the second-lowest in the country.
+But that figure has been growing at over 10% year-over-year — one of the fastest growth rates nationally.
 Rising costs in the Milwaukee and Madison metros, combined with flat wages in many rural areas, are driving increased reliance on credit cards across the state.

 If you're a Wisconsin resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.